robustfengbin/rust_schedule/README.md

 OPTIONS:
-    -f, --file <FILE>    Sets a shell command file which include full path -t, --time <TIME>    Sets a period time,the unit is ms
+    -f, --file <FILE>    Sets a shell command file which include full path -t, --time <TIME>    Sets a period time,the unit is s